Skip to main content

 Altamont Corridor Express Discount Program for SCU student and employees

-The ACE and SCU partnership offers a discount program of 50% on fares for 20-Ride tickets and monthly passes.
-The discounted tickets are only available at Parking & Transportation Services located in the Main Parking Structure next to Campus Safety.
+The ACE and SCU partnership offers a discount program of 50% off the retail value of 20-Ride tickets and monthly passes.
+The discounted tickets are only available at Parking & Transportation Services office which is located on the first floor of the Main Parking Structure (next to Campus Safety).

 20-Trip tickets are valid for any 20 one-way trips without an expiration date.